Abott1222/lessons/linked-list.md

 console.log(data);  // displays C to the console
 ```

-As you can see, reading the `data` attribute of the very last node depends on the number of nodes that are present in the linked list.
-In other words, this operation takes linear time or `O(n)` where `n` is the number of nodes in the list.
+As you can see, the number of operations to read the `data` attribute of the very last node depends on the number of nodes that are present in the linked list.
+In other words, reading the data in the last node of a linked list takes linear time or `O(n)` where `n` is the number of nodes in the list.

 On the other hand, reading the last element of an array is as simple as accessing it by its index.
 Because an array's elements are stored sequentially in memory, the program just performs one arithmetic operation to directly access the last element.